ganesan-rt/HOUSE-PRICE-PREDICTION-USING-MACHINE-LEARNING/README.md

   <li>🤖 Scikit-learn</li>
   <li>🧠 Machine Learning</li>
   <li>📓 Jupyter Notebook</li>
-  <li>🔗 GitHub</li>
+  <li>🔗 GitHub</li

-  <h2>🏁 Project Status 🏁 </h2>
+ # PROJECT STATUS

-* The project has reached completion, successfully meeting the predefined goals and purposes.
+<li>The project has reached completion, successfully meeting the predefined goals and purposes.</li>
-* All project objectives have been accomplished, including end-to-end execution from data collection and preprocessing to model development and evaluation.
+ <li>All project objectives have been accomplished, including end-to-end execution from data collection and preprocessing to model development and evaluation</li>.